 • Title page

 JPRM does not charge a publication fee for manuscripts submitted until December 31, 2022.

 Accepted papers submitted from January 1, 2023 are required to pay an open access fee to publish under a CC BY.
 The fee for publishing your article open access CC BY-NC 4.0 is US$/€1250.
 To publish under a CC BY 4.0 license, as mandated by certain funding agencies, the fee is US$/€2000.
 Waivers are available for corresponding authors from eligible countries as identified by Research4Life project.
 A fee waiver may also be available if your institution has an institutional agreement with IOS Press.
 A waiver request for the open access fee should be submitted at the initial submission of a paper.

 CATEGORIES OF MANUSCRIPTS

 JPRM accepts the following article types for submission.
 For submissions that do not fall under one of the following categories, please contact the editorial office.

-- Scientific Research Article: Original research investigations that advance the field of pediatric rehabilitation medicine.
+- Research Articles: Original research investigations that advance the field of pediatric rehabilitation medicine.
 Advised limits: 6,000 words; 7 Tables; 7 Figures.

 - Review Articles: JPRM accepts systematic reviews and scoping reviews that are relevant to pediatric rehabilitation medicine and in line with the journal’s aims & scope.
 If you are interested in submitting a review of another type (e.g., bibliometric, prognostic), please contact the editorial office prior to submission.
 Advised limits: 7,000 words; 7 Tables; 7 Figures.

-- Brief Report: A Brief Report is typically a short synopsis of an original study or evaluation/novel report of a clinical case or case series.
+- Brief Report: Typically a short synopsis of an original study or evaluation/novel report of a clinical case or case series.
 This article type is intended not as a means of presenting preliminary data, but rather to present unexpected observations that may encourage further research.
 A structured abstract is required.
 Advised limits: 1000-1500 words; 3 tables and/or figures.